Please read and carefully consider the following details and guidelines for the 1-Minute Film Competition before submitting your short film.

 All entrants must adhere to the following guidelines:

-Each film must be based on this year’s theme: Tomorrow.
+Each film must be based on this year’s theme: Memory.

 You can create a piece of fiction, a documentary, a community-service announcement or a music clip (be sure to adhere to copyright rules!).
-Your film can be animated, live-action.
+Your film can be animated or live-action.
 It might be funny or serious.

 - Entry is free, and is open to all primary and secondary–school students in Australia and New Zealand.